-This MSS relates to proprietary limited construction and development businesses that trade predominantly under the Built trading name, which are ultimately controlled by a privately owned entity Pharsalus Investments Pty Ltd (ACN 163 462 637).
+This MSS relates to proprietary limited construction This MSS relates to proprietary limited construction and development businesses that trade predominantly under the Built trading name, which are ultimately controlled by a privately owned entity Built Group Holdings Pty Ltd (ACN 163 462 637).
 Built's operations are mainly Australian-based in the states of NSW, ACT, Vic, Qld, SA, and WA.
 Built also has international offices in New Zealand and the UK, operating fitout and refurbishment businesses.
 In NSW, Built is delivering some major projects in a joint venture with Obayashi Corporation.

 Built also operates a small property development arm that has to date exclusively procured its construction undertakings, in NSW, via the Built construction businesses referenced above.
-In addition, Built operates a joinery manufacturing business located in Queensland through Mayneline Joinery Pty Ltd.
+In addition, Built operates a joinery manufacturing business located in Qld through Mayneline Joinery Pty Ltd.

-Built's operations directly employ approximately 940 staff in corporate, project delivery, and manufacturing (Mayneline) roles.
+Built's operations directly employ approximately 1200 staff in corporate, project delivery, and manufacturing (Mayneline) roles.

-Whilst Built's supply chain includes the procurement of typical goods and services required to operate and administer a business, Built's supply chain spend is dominated by the contracted supply and installation of construction related materials, plant and equipment, and services procured via its main Australian-based contracting entities Built Pty Ltd, Built Qld Pty Ltd, and Mayneline Joinery Pty Ltd. The consolidated revenue for these three entities was circa \$1.6bn for the FY21 reporting period, representing some 95% of the overall controlling entity revenue.
+Whilst Built's supply chain includes the procurement of typical goods and services required to operate and administer a business, Built's supply chain spend is dominated by the contracted supply and installation of construction related materials, plant and equipment, and services procured via its main contracting entities Built Pty Ltd, Built Qld Pty Ltd, Built Fitout and Refurbishment Limited (UK), and Mayneline Joinery Pty Ltd .
+The consolidated revenue for these four entities was circa \$1.8bn AUD for the FY22 reporting period, representing some 95% of the overall controlling entity revenue.

 The aforementioned materials, plant, equipment and services originate from both Australia and overseas.
-Whilst Built's supply chain is made up of over 2,000 suppliers and contractors who are directly engaged by Built on a project-by-project basis, a total of just 20 of those suppliers and contractors made up ~34% of all spend.
+Whilst Built's supply chain is made up of over 3,200 suppliers and contractors who are directly engaged by Built on a project-by-project basis, a total of just 20 of those suppliers and contractors made up ~30% of all spend.